- A multimedia system integrates text, images, sound, video, and interactive elements to convey information effectively and engagingly.

 What are multimedia systems?

-The term multimedia has its roots in the union of “multi” (various) and “media” (media), thus referring to any product, platform or project that uses more than one means of communication at a time.
-In essence, multimedia systems allow complex information to be transmitted in a clearer and more attractive way., facilitating understanding and learning, as well as being key in entertainment, advertising and training.
+The term multimedia derives from the combination of "multi" (multiple) and "media ," referring to any product, platform, or project that uses more than one medium of communication simultaneously.
+Essentially, multimedia systems allow for the clearer and more engaging transmission of complex information , facilitating comprehension and learning, and are key to entertainment, advertising, and education.

-Nowadays, Multimedia is found on virtually all internet-connected devices and on digital or analog storage devices., which has greatly expanded its possibilities.
-From simple presentations to complex online learning platforms, multimedia systems have transformed the way we engage with information and communicate.
+Today, multimedia is found on virtually all internet-connected devices and digital or analog storage equipment , which has greatly expanded its possibilities.
+From simple presentations to complex online learning platforms, multimedia systems have transformed the way we interact with information and communicate.

 Components of a multimedia system